 Despite this year’s blighted concert season, Marek Kozák can boast extraordinarily successful performances at four major festivals in the Czech Republic.
 He gave solo recitals at Smetana’s Litomyšl, the Firkusny International Piano festival, the Saint Wenceslas Music Festival (SHF) and at the Dvořák Prague Festival.
 At the latter, he played Dvořák compositions in the “Antonín Dvořák’s Complete Works for Solo Piano” project.

-Marek Kozák already showed extraordinary talent when attending the Children´s Art School in Brušperk.
-He soon discovered further skills as an organist and composer.
-He studied both instruments at the Janáček Conservatory in Ostrava – the piano with Monika Tugendliebová and the organ with Martina Zelová.
+Marek Kozák was already showing extraordinary talent when attending the Children´s Art School in Brušperk.
+He soon demonstrated further skills as an organist and composer.
+He studied two instruments at the Janáček Conservatory in Ostrava – the piano with Monika Tugendliebová and the organ with Martina Zelová.
 He attended numerous masterclasses led by world-famous virtuosos, such as Eugen Indjic, Murray Parahia and Garrick Ohlsson.

 He has worked with a number of leading Czech orchestras and regularly performs abroad.
 In 2018, he released his first signature CD with the works of Haydn, Chopin, Franck, Rachmaninoff and Skoumal.